emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching, watchlists history etc. ✔️
 1. Has AI for recommendations and recommendations at top of site. ✔️
 1. Site does not have 4K content. ❌

 ***
-## Freek
-### Score: 19/22
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. Has 3 sources but does not auto-switch if one fails. ⚠️
-1. Auto-next works as expected. ✔️
-1. Its solid, has good user settings, feels modern. ✔️
-1. Allows adding + searching your own subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watchlists + history. ✔️
-1. Has decent sorting options, and AI bot, history recommendations. ✔️
-1. Site does not have 4K content. ❌

-***